 Master Data Management (MDM) M&A frenzy hit a peak in 2009 and 2010 when many of the large vendors such as Dun & Bradstreet (acquired Purisma), IBM (acquired Initiate Systems and before that DWL), Oracle (acquired Siebel with UCM) and Informatica (acquired Identity Systems, Siperian, Heiler) felt the time was right to bring to gather the pieces for a full end-to-end solution.
-They offered not only the MDM Platform with all the trimmings, but also the hardware for an on premise deployment, the RDBMS, and that juicy big services gig that requires some serious process re-engineering for data governance across your enterprise.
+They offered not only the MDM Platform with all the trimmings, but also the hardware for an on-premises deployment, the RDBMS, and that juicy big services gig that requires some serious process re-engineering for data governance across your enterprise.
 With the rise in cloud and SaaS as well as big data technologies, a new breed of MDM vendors have emerged.
 Looking to bring the efficiencies of the cloud to the 10+ year old discipline these startups/smaller vendors are making MDM affordable and ubiquitous for all companies.

 How might the RFP and evaluation cycles be changing with smaller more nimble cloud vendors in the mix?
 Perhaps this is how Seinfeld would see this convoluted almost humorous dance between prospects, smaller and big "mega" vendors, during an MDM evaluation process …